Jaakko Kolmonen

 Jaakko Kolmonen (May 2, 1941 – September 3, 2016) was a Finnish chef.
 He worked since 1962 as a cooking teacher in several vocational schools and was known for his many television cooking-themed programs on YLE TV2 such as Asia on pihvi (aired 1971–1973) and Patakakkonen (first aired in 1977).

-In 1991 he was awarded the Finnish Lion's Order of Merit and the National "tiedonjulkistamispalkinto" in 1988.
+In 1991, he was awarded the Finnish Lion's Order of Merit and the State Award for Public Information (in Finnish tiedonjulkistamispalkinto) in 1988.
 Jaakko Kolmonen was also active in the Finnish Chef Association.